Fibers.

 Cotton and alpaca wool

-My great aunt taught me to knit when I was about 10 years old, sitting in her farmhouse sun room in Colorado Springs.
+Michelle’s great aunt taught her to knit when she was about 10 years old, sitting in her farmhouse sun room in Colorado Springs.
 Here are some selected projects from the past 5 years, mostly made with cotton or alpaca wool yarn.